 Earn an industry-recognized credential that local employers highly value.
-Successful course completion and other requirements offer eligibility to take the International Association of Healthcare Central Service Materiel Management (IAHCSMM) Provisional Examination, as well as the Certification Board of Sterile Processing and Distribution (CBSPD) Sterile Processing and Distribution Technician Certification Examination.
+Successful course completion and other requirements offer eligibility to take the International Association of Healthcare Central Service Materiel Management (IAHCSMM) Provisional Examination and the Certification Board of Sterile Processing and Distribution (CBSPD) Sterile Processing and Distribution Technician Certification Examination.

 The SPD course covers cleaning, disinfecting, decontamination, inspection, tray assembly, sterilization, and distribution of surgical instruments, equipment, and supplies.
 The responsibilities of the Central Service Technician are paramount to quality patient care and patient outcomes.

 How do I apply for Admission to the Sterile Processing and Distribution Program?

 - Proof of high school diploma or high school equivalency and one of the following within the last five years:

 - ECC Reading Placement Score of 95 or higher

 - ACT Reading Score of 19 or higher

 - SAT/PSAT Reading Score of 480 or higher